franzenzenhofer/f19n-obtrusive-livetest/README.md

  * remove this license
  * remove branding or links from/to www.fullstackoptimization.com
  * create a free or commercial product based upon the code of this repository
- * submit this a product based on this code to any app store
+ * submit a product based on this code to any app store
  * install this extension in developer mode on multiple computers within your company

  These restrictions do not apply to the /sample-rules/  and the /public/default-rules/  code.